catalog header

 www.gonzaga.starrezhousing.com/StarRezPortalX

-A Faculty in Residence and Visiting Scholar program exists which allow for a few opportunities for faculty to live in facilities with residents and contribute to the community.
+A Faculty in Residence program exists which allows for a few opportunities for faculty to live in facilities with residents and contribute to the community.

-Residential housing and dining options are open throughout the academic year with the exceptions of winter vacation.
-During these times there may be limited service provided.
-Opening and closing dates are published and disseminated by various means, including the housing and residence life website, departmental publications, and community meetings.
-As the university may observe and publish various dates of openings and closings of numerous offices, it is important to note only those dates communicated by the Office of Housing and Residence Life pertain to their operation.
+Residential housing and dining options are open throughout the academic year except winter break.
+During winter break there may be limited service provided.
+Opening and closing dates are published and disseminated by various means, including the Housing and Residence Life website, departmental publications, and residential meetings.
+As the university may observe and publish various dates of openings and closings of numerous offices, it is important to note only those dates communicated by the Housing and Residence Life office pertain to their operation.
 You should rely on these dates when making travel and lodging arrangements.
 The university will not be held responsible for expenses incurred by referencing conflicting dates referenced by other offices or departments.

 Living in any residential setting (on or off campus) may present risk to personal property.
 As such, the University does not assume responsibility for the loss or damage of personal property.
 You are encouraged to obtain “Renter’s Insurance.”
-Information from private insurers will be made available during summer communications and will be posted on the department’s website.
 Additionally, a comprehensive list of residential regulations and expectations is published separately in the student handbook.

 Residence Policies (overview)

 To be eligible for university housing, you must be at least 17 years and 3 months of age prior to the first day of class.
 Students younger than this must reside off-campus with their parent(s) or legally recognized guardian who must be over the age of 21 (typically an immediate family member).
-Exceptions to this policy or special requests, including those of students who are under 21 and unmarried but want to continue living with parent(s) or immediate family members, should be made in writing to the Assistant Dean for the Residential Experience.
+Exceptions to this policy or special requests, including those of students who are under 21 and unmarried but want to continue living with parent(s) or immediate family members, should be submitted on ZagLiving through a Housing Exemption Form, which will be reviewed by the Associate Director for Housing Operations.
 Students who reach the required age for residency after the first day of class may request a housing assignment during term.
 Accommodation of these requests will be honored as appropriate vacancies exist.
-Note, sometimes there is confusion when referencing this residential requirement policy.
-This requirement refers to the actual time a student has attended Gonzaga University and not to their academic standing.
+Note that this requirement refers to the actual time a student has attended Gonzaga University and not to their academic standing.

 Residential Living Application/Agreement